adamprice56/sysadminexplained/content/posts/cloudflare-tunnel-windows.md

 ![image-20210614212106608](/images/posts/image-20210614212106608-1623702207236.png)

+# Tunnel Creation

-Next, we need to create a tunnel and give it a name
+Next, we need to create a tunnel and give it a name.

     .\cloudflared.exe tunnel create mytunnel

 ![](/uploads/screenshot-2021-06-15-213013.png)

-Make a note of the tunnel ID shown here for reference later.
+Make a note of the tunnel ID and the location the json file is stored for reference later.
 You'll need it for your config file!

-_You may also see a message that cloudflared needs updating, this is fine to ignore, we'll address this later!_
+_You may also see a message that cloudflared needs updating, this is fine to ignore, we'll address this later._

 You can check the status of your tunnel(s) by running a list command